gschifer/cadastro-escolar/README.md

 This ongoin project is a crud that allows the registration of a student, classes, users and restricted access for valid members and also allows the visualization of classes and students that are stored in our data base.
-It will be included others applications later that are missing as example, the insertion of student inside a class.
+It will be included others applications later that are missing, for example, the insertion of student inside a class.